ayahiro1729/search_company_url/README.md

 # Search Company URL

-A TypeScript CLI utility that uses Google Custom Search to find candidate company websites and Gemini to score them, returning the best matching URL.
+A TypeScript CLI utility that uses Scrapingdog, Google Custom Search, and Brave Search to gather candidate company websites and Gemini to score them, returning the best matching URL.

 ## Prerequisites